dumconstantin/ReactiveJS/README.md

 ReactiveJS
 ==========

-A small library for reactive programming in JavaScript
+<p>ReactiveJS provides developers a reactive programming engine that makes it easy to syncronize very complex and inter-dependent modules in large applications.</p>